Teens aged 13-18 are invited to participate in an exciting and interactive multicultural youth community leadership programme run by Shama.

 An opportunity to engage in deep conversations and form solid friendships.
 With a focus on raising awareness of social issues, teens are invited to take action and make an impact in the world.
 Email Sam for more information

-Some of the recent activities:
+Some of our recent activities:

 - Awesome Teens Explore camp for 2 days which included team building activities, social justice videos and discussions, cooperative meal making, strategic planning with the youth for the year’s programme.
 (July)